up202500848/madsad2025_public/README.md

 You're not into GIT and don't wanna be?
 No problem: just browse as you would on a web page.

-Wanna know more on how usefell it could be for some use cases and maybe start using it?
+Wanna know more on how usefull it could be for some use cases and maybe start using it?
 Good: start here https://rogerdudler.github.io/git-guide/

 # Contents - always expanding (pull frequently)